 - Parents of children with PS should talk to the treating neurologist or health care provider to learn about seizure emergencies.

 - Talk to the health care team about what kind of rescue therapy could be used and when to use it.

-What is the outlook for persons with Panayiotopoulos Syndrome?
+What is the outlook for people with Panayiotopoulos syndrome?

 Generally the outlook for children with this syndrome is good.

-- Children with PS will have normal physical and cognitive development despite prolonged seizures.
+- Children with PS will typically have normal physical and cognitive development despite the prolonged seizures.

 - Nearly all children will stop having seizures 2-3 years after the first seizure.

 - The risk of epilepsy in adult life is not higher than in the general population.

 Epilepsy centers provide you with a team of specialists to help you diagnose your epilepsy and explore treatment options.